DennisSchenkel/PP4-Cityfur/README.md

 This section covers the test done with [Lighthouse](https://lighthouse-metrics.com/).<br>
 <br>
-**Using the Lighthouse test, multiple issues accured leading to low rating for "Best Practices"**<br>
+**Using the Lighthouse test, multiple issues showed up, leading to low rating for "Best Practices"**<br>
-This happens because of two seperate factors:<br>
+This happens because of two separate factors:<br>
-- When showing images hosted on Cloudinary, Cloudinary deployes multiple cookies (15 when testing).
-Google Chrome will stop supporting 3rd party cookies in the future what leads to a low scoring when it comes to "Best Practices".
+- When showing images hosted on Cloudinary, Cloudinary deploys multiple cookies (15 when testing).
+Google Chrome will stop supporting 3rd party cookies in the future, what leads to a low scoring when it comes to "Best Practices".
 - When loading a page with a form using the datepicker-widget.
 This widget uses "deprecated APIs" which will be removed from the browser: "DOM Mutation Events, including `DOMSubtreeModified`, `DOMNodeInserted`, `DOMNodeRemoved`, `DOMNodeRemovedFromDocument`, `DOMNodeInsertedIntoDocument`, and `DOMCharacterDataModified`".<br>
 <br>
-Both issues are, at this point in time, outside of my controle and finding alternative solutions would take to much time and would lead me to missing the deadline.<br>
+Both issues are, at this point in time, outside my control and finding alternative solutions would take too much time and would lead me to missing the deadline.<br>
 <br>

 To avoid an endless wall of screenshots with passed test, all conducted test and results are listed in the table below: